Chymyst/curryhoward/README.md

 The type expression is rewritten as a formula of IPL and passed on to the theorem prover.
 The theorem prover performs an exhaustive proof search to look for all possible lambda-terms that implement the given type.
 After that, the terms are simplified, so that equivalent terms that are different only by alpha-conversion, beta-conversion, or eta-conversion are eliminated.
-Finally, the terms are measured according to their "information loss score", and sorted so that the terms with the least information loss are returned (and all other alternative terms ignored).
+Finally, the terms are measured according to their "information loss score", and sorted so that one or more terms with the least information loss are returned (and all other terms ignored).
-The Scala macro then converts the lambda-terms into Scala code.
+The Scala macro then converts the lambda-term(s) into Scala code.
 All this happens at compile time, so compilation may take longer if a lot of terms are being generated.

 It is also possible to use some given expressions with known types.